threatanatomy/tablog/content/en/posts/004-analyzing-a-dotnet-c2-agent.md

 }
 ```

-Without analyzing the rest of the functions, the behavior of the program already suggests that it may be a C2 agent:
+Without analyzing the rest of the functions, the behavior of the program already suggests that it might be a C2 agent:
 1. Every so often (approximately every minute), it communicates with a server using a non-common IP and a non-common port.
 2. It receives a response from the server, which is composed of two sections.
 3. Based on the first section (commands), it calls methods by passing them the second section (payload/command parameters).